nickbabcock/sff.life/content/blog/a-look-at-jhack-one2-plugin-and-distro/index.md

 ![power-entry](./power-entry.jpg "The missing 6 to 8 pin adapter with 3d printed entry attachment")

 The only other area that gave me problems is that there are multiple CPU EPS connectors included in the kit.
-One is for plugin unit and the other one for the distro unit.
+One is for the plugin unit and the other one for the distro unit.
 I made the mistake of powering the CPU from the plugin unit.
-While the PC would operate normally, if I would put it to sleep and wake it up, it would cause a restart with CMOS cleared and BIOS reset.
+While the PC would operate normally, if I would put it to sleep, waking would cause a restart with CMOS cleared and BIOS reset.
 Not ideal.
 Eventually with a bit of help from J-HACK, I figured out the distro 400 should be powering the cpu (pictured below).
 If instructions clarifying this were included in the package or online, this may have been a non-issue.

 ![cpu-eps-connection](./cpu-eps-connection.jpg "Connect cpu power from the distro 400 (route outlined), not the plugin unit")

 To be fair though, connecting power to the cpu from the distro unit is shown in [J-HACK's ONE2 distro 400 youtube video](https://www.youtube.com/watch?v=IyIMXIN_xtY) and the [Installing Distro 400 in the S4M video](https://www.youtube.com/watch?v=J0YQKhOB0Ew), but I feel that unless one searched for those videos one wouldn't know they exist.
+My recommendation would be to include a link to these resources in the order confirmation email or on the product page.

 No more problems after that, but something to be aware of is the wire that synchronizes the on and off functions of the mosfets between the plugin and distro unit.
 I've highlighted it down below.
-In the actual build, the included extension is needed, and there doesn't seem to be strong retention mechanism, so the line often disconnects at when moving things around.
+In the actual build, the included extension is needed, and there doesn't seem to be strong retention mechanism, so the line often disconnects when moving things around.
 The line hasn't disconnected on it's own, as far as I know.
 If it does become a problem, one can ignore the line by moving a jumper on the distro unit so that it is always outputting 12v.

 ![one2-plugin-distro](./one2-plugin-distro.jpg "SYNC line highlighted")

+The SYNC line is not needed when only using one part of the combo: the distro unit **or** the plugin unit.
+For instance, the plugin unit can be used standalone for APU / iGPU builds, and the distro unit can be used standalone for motherboards that accept a 12v input directly (eg: some server motherboards).

 After getting the missing piece and doing some light problem solving, this system has been rock solid and has been my daily driver ever since for now nearly three months.
 Both the ONE2 Plugin 160 and Distro 400 are quality units that have been through their paces: torture tests, undervolting, overclocking, etc. I have no reservation about recommending these.